Things to do in Leticia Amazon Colombia

 There are more amazing things to see and do within a 3-hour reach from Leticia by boat.
 Here are some recommendations.

-12. Spend some time in Puerto Nariño, a remote Amazon village
+12. Unwind in Puerto Nariño, a remote Amazon village

 Laid-back and remote river village Puerto Nariño can be reached in 2-3 hours by boat from Leticia and offers a authentic and sustainable Amazon experience.
 The light after the rain in Puerto Nariño is something out of this world and connects you with the universe in a unique way.
 Puerto Nariño presents a great location for observing pink dolphins in the Amazon River and wildlife along its shores.
 Fully committed to community-based responsible ecotourism, Puerto Nariño is one of the best places to learn about the culture and way of life of the indigenous communities of the area, like the Tikuna, Cocama and Yagua.